After the UK’s decision to leave the EU, what economic problems will it face?

 Possible benefits to economy of Brexit

-- Devaluation of Pound will provide a boost to manufacturing exporters.
+- Devaluation of Pound will provide a boost in competitiveness to manufacturing exporters.

 - Devaluation necessary to reduce long-term current account deficit.